m0Zahed/Simple-Cancer-Cell-Simulator/README.md

 ### Simple Cancer Cell Simulator

 Simple simulator built to compare performance of software multi-threading, hardware multi-threading and GPU kernels.
-Cancer cells are represented by the yellow color and healthy cells are red, they steal nutrients from healty cells and form clusters.
+Cancer cells are represented by the red color and healthy cells are green, they steal nutrients from healty cells and form clusters.
+Medicinal cell are yellow, they consume cancer cells and exit through the corners.

 ### Results